The Reality Check: Auditing Your Trade-offs

 Let’s say you spend $7.00 on a gourmet smoothie once a week.

-That one smoothie habit per week is equivalent to stocking your fridge with over 100 carton of eggs every year.
-Does that shift how you feel about the smoothie?
-There is no wrong answer—only informed choices.
+The Reality Check: That one smoothie habit per week is equivalent to stocking your fridge with 94 cartons of eggs every year.
+In terms of your household's "Standard Costs," you are trading nearly two cartons of eggs per week for that single smoothie.
+Does that shift how you feel about the drink?
+There is no wrong answer, only informed choices.

 Reality Check Guide: Making Math Make Sense